steveschofield/shannon-uncontained/MODS.md

 ### Rationale
 Avoid pipx failures on Kali/Linux by pointing users to the upstream Git repositories for tools not available on PyPI.

+## fix(lsg-v2): Use subjs input file flag (2025-12-27)

+### Overview
+Updated subjs invocation to use the supported input file flag and avoid the invalid `-u` argument.

+### Modified Files
+- `src/local-source-generator/v2/agents/recon/js-harvester-agent.js` — Switched subjs to `-i` input file mode only.

+### Rationale
+The subjs CLI does not define a `-u` flag, causing immediate failures before falling back.

 ## fix(setup): Handle LinkFinder pipx installs without console scripts (2025-12-27)

 ### Overview